 The Clergy Pastoral Outreach Ministry is an exciting ministry.
 Currently, we are active with the retired priests residing at St. Dominic Village by virtue of our locale.
-We celebrate with monthly birthday gatherings, special holiday meals and private receptions, take tours of museum exhibits and churches, and eat at the Sacred Heart Society restaurant for lunch once a month.
+One aspect of our ministry involves making sure that the retired priests of the Archdiocese get appropriate medical care, so we provide transportation and assist with scheduling visits when needed.
+We also focus on the social aspects of retired life.
+We celebrate with monthly birthday gatherings, special holiday meals and private receptions, take tours of museum exhibits and churches.
 All retired priests of the Archdiocese are welcomed to participate in any of these special events.
 We also coordinate an annual program in the fall with Cardinal DiNardo in which all retired priests are invited to attend.

 In addition, our ministry is extended to retired priests and retired deacons and their wives who live outside of St. Dominic Village.
 Activities include home visits, lunch gatherings, and social service support (e.g., gathering of resources to meet clergy needs).
 We plan to develop activities and/or programs for the retired deacons in the near future.